matteocrippa/awesome-swift/README.md

 *Dependency manager software for swift.*

 * [acli](https://github.com/eugenpirogoff/acli) - downloads repos from command line listed in awesome-swift readme.
+* [carthage](https://github.com/Carthage/Carthage) - a new dependencymanager for swift.
-* [cocoapods](https://github.com/CocoaPods/CocoaPods) - the most used dependency manager for Objective-C and now Swift projects.
+* [cocoapods](https://github.com/CocoaPods/CocoaPods) - the most used dependency manager for Objective-C (swift is still in porting).

 ## Guides